paisan/paisan.github.io/hems.md

 # Footnotes

-<sup><a id="fn.1" href="#fnr.1">1</a></sup> Helicopter equipped with medical necessities for medical life support and emergency treatments by specically trained aviation medicine doctors and paramedic personnel
+<sup><a id="fn.1" href="#fnr.1">1</a></sup> Helicopter equipped with medical necessities for medical life support and emergency treatments by specially trained aviation medicine doctors and paramedic personnel